waynodiablo/Oystercard/makersbnb/README.md

 1. We'll talk through the important things for this week.

-2. I'll [demo](./developer-workflow-demo.md) the [developer workflow](#developer-workflow) that you'll practice this week.

-3. You'll get into your teams and run through the [project setup](#project-setup).
+2. You'll get into your teams and run through the [project setup](#project-setup).

-4. We'll gather back in 15 minutes for a quick Q&A.
+3. We'll gather back in 15 minutes for a quick Q&A.

-5. You'll build Airbnb!
+4. You'll build Airbnb!

 ## Overview of the week